areyesp-77/Experimental-datasets/README.md

 External datasets are part of different projects and are shared by the researchers.
 They are hosted on the Edinburgh DataShare site (https://datashare.ed.ac.uk).
 Each dataset is shared preserving the original format.

-If you use some of the datasets, please cite properly.
+If you use some of the datasets, please read the Reference document to cite properly.